qonto/prometheus-rds-exporter/CONTRIBUTING.md

   Practices for Production
   Environments](https://peter.bourgon.org/go-in-production/#formatting-and-style).

-* Be sure to enabled [signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)
+* Be sure to enable [signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)

 ## Steps to Contribute

 Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on it.
 This is to prevent duplicated efforts from contributors on the same issue.

-All our issues are regularly tagged so that you can also filter down the issues involving the components you want to work on.
+All our issues are regularly tagged so you can filter down the issues involving the components you want to work on.

 For quickly compiling and testing your changes do: